eccenca/cmem-plugin-splitfile/cmem_plugin_splitfile/doc/splitfile_doc.md

 ### Internal projects directory

 The path to the internal projects directory.
-If "Use API to fetch and store files" is enabled, this parameter has no effect.
+If "Use internal projects directory" is disabled, this parameter has no effect.